Did you ever do things only because someone would get angry at you or you felt guilty?

 Step three: think about what to expect from the relationship and the person you love.
 What do you want to do, what are your desires?
 Are they reasonable?
 Can he (she) satisfy your dreams?

 Then you should talk to your partner calmly about what you want and ask if he/she is willing to satisfy your wishes.
 Don’t expect him/her to guess what you want.
 Therefore, communicate your needs and desires!

 For better communication, develop your emotional intelligence.
 Learn to listen to your partner and try to put yourself in his/her shoes, trying to understand him/her.
 Also, learn to make yourself heard and understood.
 Non-sexual physical closeness, listening to music or just sitting quietly and meditating together, can facilitate intimacy and balance on a mental and spiritual level.

 If the other knows how to say „no”, you should too, no matter what this new attitude will engage.
 Don’t let yourself be manipulated and blackmailed, if your demands are reasonable.

-If all your efforts don’t lead to any positive result, accept the idea of getting out of the relationship which is a permanent source of frustrations.
+If all your efforts don’t lead to any positive result, accept the idea of getting out of the relationship which is a permanent source of frustration.